HHCommunity/NodeChat/README.md

 To implement (in order of priority)
 ===================================
-* Messages history (will probably store it a MongoDB database)
+* Messages history (will probably store it in a MongoDB database)
 * Rooms
 * Typing status
-* Replace user lists storage (currently JavaScript objects) with a proper database (probably Redis)
+* Replace user lists storage (currently JavaScript objects) with a proper database storage (probably Redis)

 To decide
 =========